-So yes breast is best, in an ideal world.
-But a lot of us don’t live in that world and are faced with hardcore reality.
+Breast is best, in an ideal world.
+The problem with this is that a lot of us don’t live in that world and are faced with a hardcore reality.

 As a new mum myself I was aware that breastfeeding would be the ideal feed for my brand spanking new baby, and of course we want what’s best for them.
 We’re obsessed with whats best for them.
-Naturally, I definitely wanted and intended to breastfeed and I did so for 6 or 7 weeks.
-But it was SO hard.
-Like ridiculously.
+I definitely wanted and intended to breastfeed, and I did so for 6 or 7 weeks.
+But, it was SO hard.
+Like, ridiculously.
 For me and for my baby.
-So much for it being the most natural thing in the world, it felt like a constant battle (relatable?).
-Maybe if someone had told me in pregnancy the reasons some women can’t and that that’s okay too, I wouldn’t have given myself such a hard time.
-And giving yourself a hard time is definitely not what’s best for baby.
+So much for it being the most natural thing in the world, it felt like a constant battle.
+Maybe if someone had told me in pregnancy the reasons some women can’t breastfeed and that that is okay too, I wouldn’t have given myself such a hard time.
+Giving yourself a hard time is definitely not what’s best for baby.

-Despite it being super natural, some babies just can’t latch.
+Despite it being ‘natural’, some babies just can’t latch.
 This means they can’t attach to the nipple properly for effective sucking.
-Therefore they may not be getting as much as they need despite being stuck to you for 30 minutes (Yep, just for the fun of it!).
-A health professional should be able to tell you if they have a good latch and a tell tale sign they aren’t latching properly is in their weight gain.
-A youtube video called “How to breastfeed – deep latch technique” was recommended to me.
+Therefore they may not be getting as much as they need despite being stuck to you for 30 minutes (yep, just for the fun of it!).
+A health professional should be able to tell you if they have a good latch.
+A tell tale sign they aren’t latching properly refers back to weight gain.
+A youtube video: “How to breastfeed – deep latch technique”, was recommended to me.
 It was useful but a little late as I was around 5 weeks into motherhood at this point.
 No one had told me there was actually a technique.
 I’d just been sticking my boob in his face and letting him do what he could (poor thing).

 3. Expressing is not as simple as it sounds

-So an in-between bridge you may cross is expressing breast milk.
+So an in-between bridge you may cross is expressing breast milk (EBM).
 This allows you to give them the best milk without complications that arise feeding them from the breast.
-You can express your breastmilk which means they’re still getting those antibodies, but I will warn you it is hard work.
-You’re doing the time it takes to breastfeed, and then the time it takes formula feeding bottle feeding and sterilising stuff.
-For example if your baby is struggling to feed you’re having to spend an hour giving them a bottle (usually sucking problems, if not this should take around 20 minutes) and then 20 minutes expressing to a machine and then 10 minutes washing bottles and sterilising everything ready for the next feed.
-Giving you about an hour to try and grab some sleep before the cycle restarts, 24 hours a day.
-(Sometimes I think I was just extremely unlucky, hopefully this is a really uncommon problem!)
+You can express your breastmilk which means they’re still getting those antibodies.
+However, I will warn you it is hard work.
+You’re doing both the time it takes to breastfeed, and then the time it takes formula feeding with bottle washing and sterilising stuff.

 5. Milk production